 Prior to our guests arriving in Mongolia we encourage them to learn and understand some of Mongolia’s traditions and customs.
 We produce our own informal guide which we provide to our guests as we believe that understanding Mongolia’s customs and traditions will help them to connect with Mongolia as a country and Mongolian people on a more personal level.
 Included in that guide is a section on Mongolian superstitions because although Mongolia may be fully embracing the 21t Century, traditions and superstitions remain an important part of everyday life

-Mongolia is known as the Eternal Blue Sky.
+Mongolia is known as the ‘Land of the Eternal Blue Sky.’
 Not only because of its 260 blue sky days on average per year but also in connection with the ancient practise of shamanism – the worshipping of the Eternal Blue Sky (Tenger) and the myriad spiritual forces of nature.
-Traditionally, Mongolians are deeply superstitious and these superstitions are unwritten rules that live in the mind of nearly every Mongolian – including the Eternal Landscapes team.
-As part of our EL welcome pack, we include a file on Mongolia’s culture and traditions, but in advance of your arrival (!), here are a few suggestions:
+These shamanistic beliefs along with Mongolia’s Buddhist beliefs are said to be origin for some of its superstitions.
+No matter the origin, these superstitions are unwritten rules that live in the mind of nearly every Mongolian – including the Eternal Landscapes team.
+Here are some of the Mongolian superstitions and customs that have made it into our guide.

-If you’re interested in finding out more about Mongolia, why not look at our brief guide to Mongolia’s country profile on my Eternal Landscapes website?
+If you’re interested in finding out more about Mongolia, why not look at our brief guide to Mongolia’s country profile on our Eternal Landscapes website?